Report a defective product

 - products made by users for their own use

 - products which are 'new to the market' (eg second-hand products not previously made available on the market)

 - products which have undergone such major refurbishment (creating new, unassessed hazards) as to render the product 'new'

 Such product law also covers the manner of supply, eg if instructions are missing, wrong or not in the end user's language; or the Declaration of Conformity is missing or incorrect.
 In all these cases, market surveillance authorities (MSAs) can take action.
 For guidance and information on how to contact an MSA, see: What you should do.

-Product safety law does not generally apply to:
+Most specific product safety law does not apply to:

 - products that have been simply refurbished (eg following repainting, or when worn out parts have been replaced with similar ones)